 Paint and Glitter Process Art for Preschoolers

 Combine paint and glitter in this fun process art activity.
-Kids can make unique pictures that have both texture and color.
-When you provide an interesting variety of art materials, you offer endless possibilities for kids to imagine and create.
+Kids can make beautiful pictures that have both texture and color.
+Support fine motor and creative play with this simple painting activity.

 This post contains affiliate links.
 See our full disclosure.

 Process art activities provide opportunities for kids to imagine and create, with no expectation for the finished result or product.
-When activities are open-ended, kids have the freedom to explore the materials, to make choices, and to engage early learning skills such as fine motor and cognitive.
+When activities are open-ended, kids have the freedom to explore materials, make choices, and engage early learning skills such as fine motor and cognitive.

 This activity using paint and glitter is suitable for all ages.
 While older kids might get more detailed with their pictures, younger children will have fun just spreading paint and sprinkling glitter.
 Paper confetti is another option that can be used in place of glitter.